-No additional funding will be provided to participants for travel expenses as all research activities will take place online or in participants' homes.
+No additional funding will be provided to participants for travel expenses as all research activities will take place independently online or by participants' in their own homes.

 Adolescent Parent participants: will receive £25 for completing the baseline assessment, and £25 for completing all of the items in the follow-up assessment and £25 for the qualitative interview.